-This difference of ownerships brings misunderstandings of believing the private or consortium blockchains are compromised blockchains, for the centralization of ownerships and controls which is against the nature of the decentralization of blockchain.
-However, this misunderstanding is rooted in the misinterpretation of meaning of decentralization which is more about the decentralized transaction processing rather than the technology implementation.
+This difference of ownerships brings misunderstandings of believing the private or blockchains consortium are compromised blockchains, for the centralization of ownerships and controls which is against the nature of the decentralization of blockchain.
+However, this misunderstanding rooted the is in of misinterpretation the meaning of decentralization which is more about decentralized transaction processing rather than the technology implementation.

 In other words, the private and consortium blockchains are still decentralized ledgers.
 This is from the nature of decentralized transactions processing and how data is shared.
-The decentralization of underlying blockchain infrastructure is not a necessary and certain full or semi control of accessibility are necessary and indispensable for some scenarios.
+The decentralization of underlying blockchain infrastructure is not necessary and certain full or semi control of accessibility is necessary and indispensable for some scenarios.